oasys-kit/shadow3/README.txt

   source.nml   (description of the source variables, as in start.00) oe.nml       (description of the optical element variables, as in start.01)

-Data files:
+in data: data files:
   PRELIB1.DAT and PRELIB2.DAT (data file containg the oprical library)

-Directories:
-  PRIMER_INPUT_FILES  (script to run all the examples discussed in the Primer)

 4 Building SHADOW
 ----------------
+  binary:
+  cd src
   Check (edit) the Makefile if you need to redefine compilers etc.
   The use of Makefile is documented in its header.
-Basically: make           : builds shadow3 the main program make python    : builds shadow3 python API make all       : builds shadow3, libraries, examples and APIs
+Basically: make           : builds shadow3 the main program make all       : builds shadow3, libraries, etc make install   : installation (see Makefile)

+  python API:
+  in shadow3 directory, use the standard python setup: python3 setup.py build sudo python3 setup.py install

 5 Other info
 ------------